jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 You can't go wrong if you pick one up.
 The top of the line parts, make sure you get a quality build.
 Sure, the [Mobula7 HD][1] is a bit heavier than its predecessor and as such maybe not just as snappy, but it does offer for better freestyle, similar to the experience you would get with a 5 inch quad.

 On top of it all, if `cinewhoops` are your thing, I'd crown the Mobula7 HD the **queen of cinewhoops for 2019**.
-I know I, for one, absolutely love flying parks, playgrounds safely and getting that sweet, sweet 1080p 60fps footage.
+I know I, for one, absolutely love flying parks and playgrounds safely and getting that sweet, sweet 1080p 60fps footage.

 So if you are in the market for such a micro quad, grab yourself a [Mobula7 HD][1] and you won't be sorry!
 Happy flying!

-TODO:

-- videos at end
-- links
-- check spelling in grammarly
-- add emojis
-- make a pass to highlight certain passages of text
-- search for todos and [?]

 #### Where to get it?